Power Apps – How to set up a nested gallery (no inputs)

 Introduction:

-We will build a simple nested gallery set up.
+This blueprint demonstrates the basics of setting up nested galleries, or galleries that have a gallery inside of it.
+We will build a simple nested gallery set-up with labels only (no inputs).
 We will use an example data with 3 meals and in each meal have different foods.
 The gallery will automatically adjust its size based on how many food in each meal.

 Step 1: